e-n-f/if-then-else/if-then-else.md

 Their proposal also included another entirely different conditional form, called "case."
-It is unrelated to what "case" now means in programming languages, and instead was another way to write boolean expressions, with the expressions set apart from the statements they controlled in a separate section.
+It is unrelated to what "case" now means in programming languages, and instead was another way to write boolean expressions, with the expressions set apart in a separate section from the statements they controlled.
 It appears that the reason to have both forms was that you could put ifs inside cases, for nested comparisons.

 In addition to the boolean expressions they also included a case